 When and Where to Look for Jobs

 The worst time to find a job is during the summer months.
 This especially applies to July and August.
 Most Spaniards will be off on vacation, so it is a relatively slow period.
 In September the market starts to pick up as schools and academies scramble to fill positions.
 It would be best to time your job search with a coming semester since that is when people are signing up for lessons.

 If you have gone through a certification course, you can always use their recruitment services to help you find employment.
 If you want to hit the ground running, your best bet is to dress business casual and to make yourself known to the schools, academies, and companies around town.
 Look online or through the local newspaper to see who is hiring.
 Personal networking is incredibly important in Barcelona and establishing connections will be the fastest way to find employment.

 In general, it's easiest to find a job in Barcelona once you're on the ground and in country.
-However, you can find a few jobs on online teaching job boards or teacher search websites, like Learn English Barcelona.
+However, you can find a few jobs on online teaching job boards or teacher search websites.